isomerpages/ogp/_careers/internships.md

 title: Internships
 breadcrumb: Internship
 ---
 > You will have a direct hand working on things that matter.
-You will learn, contribute, and have the autonomy to work on tech for public good
+There will be opportunities to learn, contribute, and  have autonomy to work on tech for public good.

 ### **What does it mean to be an OGP intern?**